n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 * "Debug translations" option available in INVESTIGATOR System Settings.

+## Development flow

+* We develop on main, with occasional feature branches or forks as needed and wanted.
+* We deliver both the public-facing manifest and the downloadable zip package using [GitLab Generic Packages][gl-generic-packages].
+* The manifest in VCS points to the "latest package" of the manifest and the download.
+* To do a release, we push a tag.
+* The CI kicks in and:
+  * Checks that the tag matches the version in the manifest.
+Barfs if not right.
+  * Works out the release asset URL and set the `download` path.
+  * Runs the build.
+  * Uploads a "latest package" of the manifest.
+  * Uploads a "latest package" of the actual package.
+  * Creates a release with linked assets for the above.

 ## Release process

 *The innocuous-looking 4.9.7 release represented a change in how we do releases.
 We used to have a `release` branch which pointed to the most recent release, with attachment links pasted into `system.json` for the download.
 For the forseeable future we wiill need to fast-forward `release` to `main` when releasing so make sure we catch slow updaters*